Shadow Cloud Gaming – The Ultimate Guide

 This is the actual gaming server available for renting.
 Shadow has a single price tier at $29.99 per month.
 There is no option for multi-month or annual pricing.
 You can read more about the hardware you get later in this article.

-Tip: With the voucher code SHADOW_US, you get $10 off the first month.
+Tip: With the voucher code SHADOW15, you get 15% off on the first month.

 Shadow Power Upgrade

 Starting late October 2022, you will be able to upgrade your Shadow PC with even more powerful hardware.
 This will cost you an additional $15 a month, bringing your total to $45/month.
 Read more about the offered hardware and how it compares to the baseline server below.